 Assess your savings, income, expenses, and borrowing capacity.

-Ideally, you have already saved 20% for a deposit, although a 10% deposit is also acceptable if you’re willing to pay the additional lenders’ mortgage insurance (LMI).
+Note: Ideally, you’ve already saved 20% for a deposit, although as little as 10% is also acceptable in some cases if you’re willing to pay the additional lenders’ mortgage insurance (LMI).

-What you can borrow depends not only on the amount of deposit saved but also on your income, financial situation, repayment history, your total expenses, and any other debts or assets.
+What you can borrow depends not only on the size of the deposit saved but also on your income, financial situation, repayment history, total expenses, and any other debts or assets.

-When it comes to buying a home, a home or investment loan borrowing calculator can help determine how much a lender will give you.
+When it comes to buying a home, one of the many online home or investment loan borrowing calculators can help determine how much a lender will give you.
+These are not accurate but will give you a rough indication.

 Step 2: Identify the type of property you want to buy